-The Included V2 GPS/Magnetometer V2 simultaneously receives and monitors both GPS and GLONASS satellites, in addition to other improvements, which provides the following benefits:
+The Included V2 GPS/Magnetometer simultaneously receives and monitors both GPS and GLONASS satellites, in addition to other improvements.
+This provides the following advantages:

-You can choose your layout.
-The screen layout is fully customizable, allowing you to choose graphical or numeric representations of the data as you want to see it.
-The types of data you can display on the scree are:
+The screen layout is fully customizable, allowing you to choose graphical or numeric representations of all sorts of data as you want to see it.
+Some examples of the types of data displays you can see on the screen are:

 Voice alerts: The Vector can speak flight information to you periodically, or on programmed alarms.